-When I fly from SF to NYC and update the time on my device, I suddenly see a 3 hour gap in my data.
-I didn’t actually go 3 hours without insulin or blood sugars.
-I just changed timezones.
+When I fly from San Francisco to New York and update the time on my device, I suddenly see a three-hour gap in my data.
+I didn’t actually go three hours without insulin or blood sugars, I just changed timezones.
 But as you’ve probably noticed, our diabetes devices do not know about timezones.
 When looking at data reports, this becomes a major issue.
 Especially when we update different devices at different times.

-Diabetes pro-tip: If I travel to Europe, I like to update my CGM right away.
-But I wait a couple days to update my pump because my body clock takes time to adjust, so I don’t want to switch my basal rates and other pump settings straight away.
+Diabetes pro-tip: If I travel to Europe, I like to update my continuous glucose monitor (CGM) right away.
+But I wait a couple days to update my insulin pump because my body clock takes time to adjust, so I don’t want to switch my basal rates and other pump settings straight away.

 While our devices don’t know about timezones, many do keep track of the changes we make to the display time.
 So Tidepool now checks for time changes on your device and uses that information to connect the dots for you.
-The Tidepool Platform puts all your devices back into alignment, regardless of when you changed the time.
+That means the Tidepool Platform puts all your devices back into alignment, regardless of when you changed the time.
 (Seriously?
 Seriously!)